Snowpark Migration Accelerator: SQL Embedded code¶

 Copy

-• Using interpolations to create SQL code:
+• Using string interpolation to dynamically generate SQL statements:

 # Old Style interpolation